apache/trafficserver/doc/developer-guide/cripts/cripts-bundles.en.rst

 Headers
 =======

-Even though adding or removing headers in Cripts is very straight forward, we've added the ``Bundle::Headers`` for not only convenience, but also for easier integration and migratino with existing configurations.
+Even though adding or removing headers in Cripts is very straight forward, we've added the ``Cript::Bundle::Headers`` for not only convenience, but also for easier integration and migration with existing configurations.
 There are two main functions in this bundle:

 - ``rm_headers()``: Add a header to the request or response.
 - ``add_headers()``: Remove a header from the request or response.